Shelf Incrimination

 There were going to be books.
 Those of you who are watching on YouTube know that I have bookshelves behind me.

-These are these weird bookshelves that make it look like I've just stacked books on top of each other.
+These are these weird bookshelves that make it look look like I've just stacked books on top of each other.
 Don't worry, they're shelves.

 And if you were watching before I went into my chambers and are now looking now, can you see the two books that I pulled out of the shelf?

 I can see that you took them and I don't know what they are.
+Yeah.

-like The Invention of Argentina by Nicholas Shumway.
+Like The Invention of Argentina by Nicholas Shumway.
 Can we get a publication date on that?
 Yes, I can help you because it's right here in the book.

 See?